nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user enters the command `find n/Alex`.

 Step 2.
-User input is parsed by `FindCommandParser` which creates a `PersonMatchesKeywordsPredicate`, which is a predicate used to create the `FindCommand` object, then the method `LogicManager#execute` is called to create the `FindCommand` object.
+The method `LogicManager#execute` is called on the user input, prompting for `FindCommandParser` to parse the user input and create the `FindCommand` object.

 Step 3.
 The `execute` method of `FindCommand` is then called on the object.